douglasdaly/hurricanes/README.md

 > ```Pulling storm data...
 DONE```

 The NASA and NOAA data will download before the Weather Underground data and should not be a problem.
+The tool [```get_data```](./src/get_data.py) is utilized for all of this.
+See that tool for further information.

 ### Processed Data